federal-geospatial-platform/CDTK-Documentation/docs/source/data.rst

 2.1.2.
 Raster data
 ~~~~~~~~~~~~~~~~~~

-Any type of raster data is supported be the CDTK.
-The data has to by stored by the user on a web server accessible to the CDTK.
-The data is not copied to the CDTK servers, it remains in its original location and the web service produced calls and displays the data from its source.
+Any type of raster data is supported be the DDR.
+The data has to by stored on a web server accessible to the DDR.
+If the web services created are accessible publicly, the raster needs to be hosted on a public server as well.
+The data is not copied to the DDR servers, it remains in its original location and the web service produced calls and displays the data from its source.
 If the data source is not available, then the raster layer in the web service will fail to load.

 2.2.
 QGIS Project
 -----------------

-In order to publish web services with the CDTK, the user needs to create one QGIS project file for each official language.
+In order to publish web services with the DDR, the user needs to create one QGIS project file for each official language.
 The only format supported is ".qgs", ".qgz" is **not supported**.
 The projects have to be named with the following naming convention:

 	* Project file names are in lower case.
 	* The first character of the project file name must be a letter.